-Fulton Commissioner Robb Pitts speaks
+Fulton Commissioner Robb Pitts speaks to Buckhead Council of Neighborhoods |

 The hearing highlightedlong-standing tensions between the county’s largely white north and its mostlyminority south.
 Republican lawmakers have long sought to remake a countygovernment they see as bloated.